elviorodriguez/DiscobaMultimer/README.md

 --num-relax 1
 --use-gpu-relax
 ```
+If you want to use a custom AF2 configuration, see **"Using custom AF2.options file"** section.

 ## Running batchs of DiscobaMSA only predictions (without AF2 predictions)
 Following with the same example as before, it is as easy as removing the `-a` flag.